Meet Norman And Karin

 Meet Norman and Karin

-Meet Norman and Karin, two people who were born and raised in the big cities of Gauteng, South Africa.
+— Two people who grew up in the big cities of Gauteng, South Africa.
 Our paths crossed a few times during church events, but it wasn’t until many years later that our real journey together began.

 A Move Back to Roots